aroemers/mount-lite/README.md

 ### Only, except and start/stop options

-The `start` and `stop` functions can take one or more option maps.
+The `start` and `stop` functions can take one or more option maps (as we have done already actually, with the substitutions above).
 The combination of these option maps make up a single options map, influencing what global states should be started or stopped, and, as we have seen already, which states should be substituted (in case of `start`).

 These option maps support three keys: